saurabverma/point_pillars/README.md

 ## Getting Started

-This is a fork of [SECOND for KITTI object detection](https://github.com/traveller59/second.pytorch) and the relevant subset of the original README is reproduced here.
+This is a fork of [Point Pillars](https://github.com/nutonomy/second.pytorch), which is originaly forked from [SECOND for KITTI object detection](https://github.com/traveller59/second.pytorch) and the relevant subset of the original README is reproduced here.

 ### Code Support